yegor256/blog/_drafts/_better.md

 which means merging and auto-testing, compiling and packaging for multiple platforms, staging and acceptance testing, bug reporting, metrics collecting, A/B testing, stress and load testing, deploying to production, and even reporting to investors.
-Modern software development lifecycle is a giant mess.
+Modern software development lifecycle is a giant <del>mess</del> show.
 Do you know how it all works?
 You don't?
 You don't care?
 You are not a senior developer.

 **Open Your Sources**.
 Like I said in my talk [_How Bright Is Your Future?_](https://www.youtube.com/watch?v=IGbteQpTNCA) at RigaDevDays, the future of software will almost entirely be open source.
-The amount of code companies keep in house is decreasing every year.
+The amount of code companies keep proprietary is decreasing every year.
 You have to be an open source advocate, if you want to be successful.
 If you are still [afraid]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}), or don't have time, [reconsider]({% pst 2017/may/2017-05-30-why-contribute-to-open-source %}).
 Writing code for yourself and your office buddies, and writing it for a few thousand anonymous GitHub hooligans---are two different stories.
 You will need time to get up to speed in this wild territory.
-Took me three years.
+Took me over three years.
 Don't wait, start now.

 **Test Everything**.
-To be honest, almost everything I've learned about software quality, I owe to the painful hours of writing unit tests, mocks, fixtures, stubs, integration tests, and so on.
+To be honest, almost everything I've learned about software quality, I owe to the painful hours of [writing unit tests]({% pst 2015/jul/2015-07-16-fools-dont-write-unit-tests %}), mocks, fixtures, stubs, integration tests, and so on.
 I truly believe that a professional programmer spends more time for creating automated tests than for writing production code.
 That's why I'd recommend you to focus on testing, if you want to become a better engineer.